StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Abstract

 \section{Abstract}

 Video Class-Incremental Learning (VCIL) seeks to develop models that continuously learn new action categories over time without forgetting previously acquired knowledge.
 Unlike traditional Class-Incremental Learning (CIL), VCIL introduces the added complexity of spatiotemporal structures, making it particularly challenging to mitigate catastrophic forgetting while effectively capturing both frame-shared semantics and temporal dynamics.
 Existing approaches either rely on exemplar rehearsal, raising concerns over memory and privacy, or adapt static image-based methods that neglect temporal modeling.
-To address these limitations, we propose Spatiotemporal Preservation and Routing (StPR), a unified and exemplar-free VCIL framework that explicitly disentangles and preserves spatiotemporal information.
-First, we introduce Frame-Shared Semantics Distillation (FSSD), which identifies semantically stable and meaningful channels by jointly considering semantic sensitivity and classification contribution.
-These important semantic channels are selectively regularized to maintain prior knowledge while allowing for adaptation.
-Second, we design a Temporal Decomposition-based Mixture-of-Experts (TD-MoE), which dynamically routes task-specific experts based on their temporal dynamics, enabling inference without task ID or stored exemplars.
-Together, StPR effectively leverages spatial semantics and temporal dynamics, achieving a unified, exemplar-free VCIL framework.
-Extensive experiments on UCF101, HMDB51, and Kinetics400 show that our method outperforms existing baselines while offering improved interpretability and efficiency in VCIL.
-Code is available in the supplementary materials.
+To address these limitations, we propose Spatiotemporal Preservation and Routing (StPR) mechanism, a unified and exemplar-free VCIL framework that explicitly disentangles and preserves spatiotemporal information.
+We begin by introducing Frame-Shared Semantics Distillation (FSSD), which identifies semantically stable and meaningful channels by jointly considering channel-wise sensitivity and classification contribution.
+By selectively regularizing these important semantic channels, FSSD preserves prior knowledge while allowing for adaptation.
+Building on this preserved semantic space, we further design a Temporal Decomposition-based Mixture-of-Experts (TD-MoE), which dynamically routes task-specific experts according to temporal dynamics, thereby enabling inference without task IDs or stored exemplars.
+Through the synergy of FSSD and TD-MoE, StPR progressively leverages spatial semantics and temporal dynamics, culminating in a unified, exemplar-free VCIL framework.
+Extensive experiments on UCF101, HMDB51, SSv2 and Kinetics400 show that our method outperforms existing baselines while offering improved interpretability and efficiency in VCIL.